cconstab/furl/README.md

 ## WebAssembly (WASM) High-Performance Decryption

-For improved performance with large files, furl includes an optional WebAssembly (WASM) module written in Rust that provides hardware-accelerated ChaCha20 decryption.
-This can improve decryption speeds by 2-10x for files larger than 10MB.
+**REQUIRED**: Furl now uses pure WebAssembly (WASM) for all browser-based decryption to ensure optimal performance and consistent behavior.
+The web interface requires WASM support and will not fall back to JavaScript crypto APIs.

 ### WASM Prerequisites

-To build and use the WASM module, you'll need:
+To build and use the WASM module (required for browser decryption):

 1. **Rust**: Install from [rustup.rs](https://rustup.rs/)
 2. **wasm-pack**: Install with `cargo install wasm-pack`
-3. **Web server**: Required for loading WASM modules (CORS restrictions)
+3. **Modern Browser**: Chrome, Firefox, Safari, or Edge with WebAssembly support

 ### Building the WASM Module